nathanvy/BAFI550/README.md

 * Seaborn
 * Pandas

-Stock data is fetched from the Yahoo Finance API except for TFCF, which has been delisted from Yahoo after the Disney merger and so that data is stored in a comma-delimited file, `tfcf.csv`.
+Stock data is fetched from the Yahoo Finance API except for TFCF, which has been delisted from Yahoo after the Disney merger and so that data is stored in a comma-delimited file, `tfcf.csv`, retrieved from MarketWatch in May of 2023